collective/collective.big.bang/README.rst

     That all started with the big bang!
 Hey!

 So all started with the Plone site!
 Hey!
-This package it used to create Plone site when Zope is started (just before "Ready to handle requests" sentence).
+This package it used to create Plone site when Zope is started (just before `Ready to handle requests` sentence).

 You can use environment variables to create Plone site and choose package you would like to install.
-See :ref:`Environment variables`
+See "Environment variables"

 Why not use collective.recipe.plonesite?